CodeAssociate/CA.Blocks.DataAccess/docs/architecture/protected-by-default.md

         //... your methods go here
     }
 ```
-At this point you are working with the context of a class, you can then write you data access method within that class.
+At this point, you are working with the context of a class; you can then write your data access method within that class.

 ```C#
     public IList<ProductSummary> GetProductSummaryContainingName(string searchTerm)